dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - Read technology news from Digital Engineering (July)

 - [HEXAGONMI](#hexagonmi)
-  - Disucssed with Adrian and Shaharoz about updates of the sprint
+  - Discussed with Adrian and Shaharoz about updates of the sprint
   - Investigated the bug #30760 related with polygon selection
   - Added CreateBinder to the integrated workflow test case